We are a specialist supplier of ex-military fast jet aircraft for museum, display and gate guardian use.

 Sepecat Jaguar GR1/GR3

-We currently have a choice of 7 x ex RAF Sepecat Jaguar aircraft for sale.
+We have a few RAF Sepecat Jaguar aircraft for sale.

 Condition varies from airframes suitable for restoration as static display/museum exhibits, to low budget airframes suitable for preservation as a fuselage or cockpit section.